A Boston Itinerary

 To continue your solo travel to Boston, from Washington Street you can walk towards the Government Center, which is home to the Faneuil Hall Marketplace, the best place to buy your Boston jumpers and t-shirts!
 Boston Public Market is about a five-minute walk away from Faneuil Hall, and has all kinds of options for lunch, from falafels to pizza to bagels (again!).
 It is also a great place to sample some local beers and ales, and immerse yourself in the culture, but make sure you have your ID handy!

 In The Afternoon

-A wander around the harbour is breathtaking – literally, if it’s as windy as it was when I visited, so be prepared before you go!
+One of the solo things to do in Boston is to wander around the harbour.
+It is breathtaking – literally, if it’s as windy as it was when I visited.
 From the Wharf, head towards Back Bay and aim for the Prudential Building; it’s the second tallest building in Boston so is pretty hard to miss.
 You could spend a day in the Prudential Tower itself, as there are so many shops (including a massive Sephora!), restaurants, and bars.
 But the real gem is on the 50th floor of the Pru: the Skywalk Observatory.

 This is the highest observation deck in New England, and gives you a panoramic view of Boston and surrounding areas.
-It really is the best way to experience the city, as you can see Fenway Park and even Harvard University, which you otherwise might not be able to see in just one day.
+It really is the best way to experience the city and one of the best things to do in Boston by yourself, as you can see Fenway Park and even Harvard University, which you otherwise might not be able to see in just one day.